 Smart blinds are not cheap, often priced at over $300 per blindSomfy

-Another one or property owners - not least because of the high installation cost — is motorized window blinds.
-Manufacturers of such systems include Lutron, Pella, Bali and Wazombi, and they mostly do as you would expect - they raise and lower when you ask.
+Another one for property owners - not least because of the high installation cost — is motorized window blinds.
+Manufacturers of such systems include Lutron, Pella, Bali, Ikea and Wazombi, and they mostly do as you would expect - they raise and lower when you ask.

 Not only is such a system fun and time-saving, but when combined with automated smart lights, helps give the impression to potential burglars that your property is occupied even what it isn't.